Madeleine Smith

-Madeleine Hamilton Smith (29 March 1835 – 12 April 1928) was a 19th-century Glasgow socialite who was the accused in a sensational murder trial in Scotland in 1857.
+Madeleine Hamilton Smith (29 March 1835 – 12 April 1928) was a Scottish woman who was accused of murdering her lover with arsenic in a sensational murder trial in Scotland in 1857.
+Defended by John Inglis, she was not convicted of murder.
+Her story was dramatised in the 1950 film Madeleine.

 Background

 The building where Smith and her fiancé Minnoch each had apartments.